 If you are using any item of work at height equipment in the workplace using a scaffold tower, then the Work at Height Regulations apply to you.
 Through PASMA training and becoming a PASMA Card holder, you can ensure that you are competent to use and supervise or manage the use of a tower.

-You can find out more about the Work at Height Regulations here.
+Find out more about the Work at Height Regulations.

 Boss Training is at the forefront of PASMA and IPAF Training in the UK and as official training members of IPAF and PASMA, we can deliver several types of courses.
 If you need any more information about PASMA or IPAF Cards we would be happy to provide it.
 Get in touch today to discuss your requirements.